 Talk Less, encourage more

 The less time your student stands still for instructions, the better.
 Students come to ride.
-Keep your stationary explanations short and simple, not more than 10% of your lesson
+Keep your stationary explanations short and simple, not more than 10% of your lesson.
+Remember the younger the student is, the less tolerance they have for discussion.
+Get them busy ASAP.

-Teach your student on the move as much as you can.
+Teach your student on the move.
+Keep them walking.
+Use leaders if necessary.
 Teach your rider “through the process” and help produce the momentary success that your student needs in order to experience, not just hear, the lesson.

 Know several ways to explain the same thing.